 Metal Expansion Joint Engineering

 Senior Flexonics engineers, manufactures, and markets metal expansion joints and is recognized as the leader in the expansion joint industry.
-Our leadership has been earned through consistent application of solid engineering principles, stringent quality standards, and product innovation to produce safe and reliable expansion joints for all types of piping applications.
+Our global leadership has been earned through consistent application of solid engineering principles, stringent quality standards, and product innovation to produce safe and reliable metal expansion joints for all types of piping applications.

 Single Metal Expansion Joints – Offered in sizes ranging from 2″ to 144″